arm22q13/PlayMulti/README.md

 # PlayMulti
 PlayMulti is a Media jukebox.
-It can play local MP4 files, streaming audio or YouTube videos.
-Has adaptations for persons with disabilities.
+It can play local MP4 files, streaming audio or YouTube videos, and it has adaptations for persons with disabilities.